mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 ### The role of contradictions between activity system elements

 Engestrom [@engestrom_expansive_2001] explains the role of contradictions as build up of tensions between different elements of the activity system.
+His detailed analysis of work based activity identifies the role of contradictions in systems is the source of "change and development"  [@lave_developmental_1993, p.
+83]

-While much of the literature focuses on larger systems of workplace analysis happening over years, the role of analysis of tensions in shorter interventions is also widely present.
+While much of the literature focuses on larger systems of workplace analysis happening over years, the role of analysis of tensions in shorter interventions is also  present in diverse research. [@barab_developing_2002; @barab_using_2002]

-DESCRIBE THIS IN MORE DETAIL -
+Unresolved contradictions develop into impasses or conflicts.
+These can serve as more urgent  motivational factor driving an agentic response from participants in disfunctional systems.
+In particular work by Sannino on agency from a chat perspective frames the potential of such conflicts positively as a source of activist transformation.
+The following section explores agency in more detail.

 <!-- DROP THIS - NOT NEEDED
 REWRITE THE ABOVE - TALK OF EVOLUTION OF RESOURCES AROUND GAME FEATURES VIA REQUESTS -->